 Trekking poles (with rubber tips)

-Bring lightweight adjustable trekking poles for the trek; if you don't have one, you can rent Black Diamond poles from us.
+Go for lightweight, adjustable trekking poles with rubber tips for better grip and stability.
+If you don’t have your own, you can rent Black Diamond poles from us.

-Bring a blader that fits your backpack or a reusable water container for at least 2 liters of water; bigger than 21 litter in the Inca Trail might be too heavy.
+Bring a blader that fits your backpack or a reusable water container for at least 2 liters of water; anything bigger than 2 liters on the Inca Trail might be too heavy.

 Electronics